ValentynaKucheriava/Case-Study/README.md

 * Company Location/Employee Residence: Modified the values as [DK -> Denmark; CZ -> Czech Republic; US -> United States of America; CA -> Canada etc.]
 * A new category called 'Job Group' was created based on the 'job_title'.
 ## SQL
-### Average Salary
+### Average Salary/Number of jobs
 * What are the top 10 job titles with the highest average salaries?
 * What is the average salary in relation to the company's primary location?
 * How does company size impact employee salaries?
 * How does salary differ across different types of employment?
+* Provide the top 10 most frequently occurring job offers.
-* Have there been any significant fluctuations in salary or job popularity across the years??
+* Have there been any significant fluctuations in salary or job popularity across the years?
+* What is the difference between the number of jobs and the average salary for the 10 most common positions?
 #### Question 1: What are the top 10 job titles with the highest average salaries?
 ```
 SELECT job_title, ROUND (AVG (salary_in_usd),0) AS AverageSalary